Arsh028/IT-logger/README.md

 # ITLogger

 > React app to track IT department tasks and issues.
 Uses JSON-Server as a mock backend.
-This is part of my React course on Udemy

 ## Usage